Rights Respecting School (RRS) and Multicultural Education

 Are you up for the challenge?

 If you and your family are up for taking the challenge and want to support life on land please find the Bingo sheet attached at the bottom of the page.
-Please bring your completed Bingo grid to Miss Waring with any supporting evidence when you have a full house!
+Please bring your completed Bingo grid to Mrs Hancock with any supporting evidence when you have a full house!

 What is the Rights Respecting Schools Award (RRSA)?